 Trappers, loggers and others adopted the native footgear, and in time, recreationists learned that snowshoeing is not only a blast, but a great way to stay in shape.
 Some of us still sling to ash-framed, rawhide-laced traditional snowshoes, but modern metal frames and synthetic decks have reduced size and weight.

 Snowshoes come in different sizes and shapes to match users and uses — from running on groomed trails to busting through brush.
-The Stable Outdoor Outfitters in Saginaw sends you off snowshod on rentals to any location you like; in Midland, Chippewa Nature Center loans equipment to participants in its many snowshoe hikes and programs.
+In Midland, Chippewa Nature Center loans equipment to participants in its many snowshoe hikes and programs.

 Fat Tire Biking

 Fat tire bikes are stars of summer, when they handle sandy beaches and boggy trails.
 But for many the prime time for these specialty bikes, with tires as wide as five inches across, is winter.